LowIQCoder/SSAD/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About Graphit

-LLM Rosalind offers a distinctive approach to studying and developing new courses.
+Graphit offers a distinctive approach to studying and developing new courses.

-Reasons to consider LLM Rosalind:
+Reasons to consider Graphit:

 - Automatic course creation from various sources utilizing LLM
 - An intuitive and visually appealing interface